 As a kid raised in a family with an average income, I was constantly facing restrictions.
 Most of the kids around me had cool toys and gadgets while I was wearing my older brother clothes.
 When I was growing up, I swore myself that I will earn enough money so I can buy the things I was missing when I was young, and some more.
 When that finally happened and I was financially secure, or let’s say that I was doing all right, I had everything I ever wished: cool clothes, sneakers, gadgets, a car, vacations, my own apartment, I even bought a PlayStation.
-And that point I thought that I should be finally happy because I have everything I ever wanted.
-That’s wasn’t the case though.
+At that point, I thought that I should be finally happy because I have everything I ever wanted.
+That’s wasn’t the case, though.
 My mind still wanted some more.
-However, more things didn’t bring more joy.
-It was quite the opposite.
+However, the more things I acquired the less joy I felt.

 1. The Future

 Before I unveil the real need for a minimalist lifestyle, let’s for a moment observe our past and our supposed future as a human species:

 Past: Since the age of time, we were in constant pursuit of growth as individuals and to thrive as a group.
 Well, it’s not surprising.
 That’s quite normal in order for a species to survive and evolve.
 Homo sapiens was able to conquer the world as a breed and obey all other living things.
 Later, when countries were formed, people were trying desperately to obtain more land and more riches with the excuse that they’re doing this for their country, not just for themselves.
 This constant desire for more things led to a nation of people who desperately want to become rich and recognized by the fellow humans.
 That’s why so many people end up locked in jail and so many others are trying to obtain more power at all costs.